drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-This emulator is available for Windows-x64.
+This emulator is available for Windows-x64.<br>
+You can download this emulator on the [GitHub Repository](https://github.com/shadps4-emu/shadPS4).

 ## Sony PlayStation Vita